-CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 5.8 CEO Recruitment Recent amendments introduced provisions to standardise CEO recruitment.
+Recent amendments introduced provisions to standardise CEO recruitment.
 The recruitment of a CEO is a very important decision by a local government.
-It is proposed that DLGSC establishes a panel of approved panel members to perform the role of the independent person on CEO recruitment panels.
+The recruitment of a CEO is a very important decision by a local government.
 Councils will be able to select an independent person from the approved list.
-Councils will still be able to appoint people outside of the panel with the approval of the Inspector.
-Agree
+Councils will still be able to appoint people outside of the panel with the approval of the

+Inspector.